 As already discussed, the best way is to show them the results and it is where the BI projects score big.

 The powerful and intuitive visualisations help the executives understand its actual value.
-Not only it provide answers with a single click of a button but it also aids them in taking the next step.
+Not only it provides answers on a single click of a button but it also aids them in taking the next step.

 And all of it is backed by their own data.
 If done well, these executives become ardent supporters of the project.